Hectorol Side Effects

 Generic Name: doxercalciferol

-Note: This page contains information about the side effects of doxercalciferol.
-Some of the dosage forms included on this document may not apply to the brand name Hectorol.
+Note: This document contains side effect information about doxercalciferol.
+Some of the dosage forms listed on this page may not apply to the brand name Hectorol.

 For the Consumer